znsio/specmatic-documentation/documentation/stubbing-jms.md

 ### Changing the JMS Endpoint

-Locate `.properties` file, change the value of JMS endpoint `spring.jms.jndi-name` or other custom property to `jms.TestInitialContextFactory`(fully qualified class path).
+Locate `.properties` file, change the value of JMS endpoint `spring.jms.jndi-name` or `spring.datasource.jndi-name` to `jms.TestInitialContextFactory`(fully qualified class path).
 On running application, JMS calls are redirected to newly created server.

 ## Stubbing out interactions

 * Verification of stub interactions is coming soon.
-* For now, a channel represents a queue (e.g. tastQueueText represents a queue).
+* For now, a channel will always represent a queue(e.g. testQueueText represents a queue).
-* Update the above file and add blocks for all the queues that this application will write to.
+* Update the async-api.yaml and add blocks for all the queues that this application will write to.

+## Note

+* The current version of `specmatic-jms` at time of writing is 0.0.1, but expect this to change when more capabilities are added.